GAURAV0440/Footfall-Counter/README.md

 It will automatically start your webcam, detect people, and show live IN/OUT counts.
 Press Q or close the window to stop the program.

+### Model Information
+This project uses the YOLOv8n (Nano) model from Ultralytics for detecting humans in video frames.
+It’s a lightweight, pre-trained model that works efficiently on CPU systems as well.
+If the model file is not already available in the /models/ folder, please download it manually from the official Ultralytics release link below:

+If ultralytics is already installed (from your requirements.txt), just run:
+" yolo download model=yolov8n.pt "
+This automatically downloads the YOLOv8n model to the Ultralytics cache folder

+Once downloaded, move the file into your project’s models folder: mv ~/.config/Ultralytics/weights/yolov8n.pt models/

+The final structure should look like: models/yolov8n.pt

 ## Output
 Real-time video feed with bounding boxes and ID tags IN and OUT counts displayed at the top-left